SEE-GEO/clouds-and-precipitation-website/content/datasets/chip-aws/index.md

 | \\(D_m\\) | \\( \\mathrm{m} \\) | Mass-weighted mean volume equivalent diameter of ice hydrometeors inside the column. |
 | \\(Z_m\\) | \\( \\mathrm{m} \\) | Mass-weighted mean altitude of ice hydrometeors inside the column. |

-Besides best estimates, the uncertainty is described providing quantities of the retrieval knowledge for each property.
+Besides best estimates, the uncertainty is described by providing quantiles of the retrieved CDF for each variable.

-Currently, only a preview subset of a few days is publicly available.
-We plan to continuously process and publish more soon.
-Sign up [here](https://forms.office.com/Pages/ResponsePage.aspx?id=ZXoUKW1T-UO4AuChtc-dvzoW4eni9cRJuq9w4XVlkQlUNEVTNlJQMUhJQ04wMUFESFBFR0c1MjFOUi4u) to be notified when more data is available.
+The dataset is updated roughly every month with new data and is made publicly available here: <http://data.clouds-and-precip.group/chip-aws/chip-aws-v0.6/html/>.
+Sign up [here](https://forms.office.com/Pages/ResponsePage.aspx?id=ZXoUKW1T-UO4AuChtc-dvzoW4eni9cRJuq9w4XVlkQlUNEVTNlJQMUhJQ04wMUFESFBFR0c1MjFOUi4u) to be notified about significant updates
 # About the Arctic Weather Satellite
 More information on the satellite and its instrument can be found here:
 - [ESA page on the Arctic Weather Satellite](https://www.esa.int/Applications/Observing_the_Earth/Meteorological_missions/Arctic_Weather_Satellite)